zwilsoncc/docs/pages/docs/features/configuration.md

 You can choose between creating a separate file for configuring Now (named `now.json`) or using the `package.json` file for this (if it's a Node.js project).
 Please note that it's **not possible to use both methods to configure Now** for a given project.
-If you use `now.json`, you can't include the `now` namespace within package.json, and viceversa.
+If you use `now.json`, you can't include the `now` namespace within package.json, and vice-versa.

 ### package.json